djjd47130/Cayan/README.md

 ## POS Application

 There is a test application provided with this repo, which demonstrates actual usage of the Genius solution by a Point-of-Sale application.
-It is as close as possible to a real Point-of-Sale, without any actual database or use-case abilities.
-It's primarily used for testing and demonstrating the Genius devices.
+It is developed for the purpose of demonstrating actual usage of the Genius solutions.

 ![POS](./Readme/POS_SS.png?raw=true)

 ## Genius CED Emulator

 Included is an emulator application which mimics a Genius device.
 This emulator can be used in place of a real device, and allows you to test your own integration with Genius without actually needing a device of your own.
 While the device is as close as possible to the real thing, it is not capable of actually processing real payments.

+**NOTE** This emulator is far from complete, and should not be trusted at this time.

 ![Emulator](./Readme/EmulatorMX915.png?raw=true)